-3.14 Once the fractions of waste to be recycled and recovered are calculated the remainder will need to be disposed of; in the case of Leicestershire this is almost solely by landfill.
-The table immediately below shows the estimated total C&I waste and LACW waste that will require disposing of by 2030/31.
-Tables F and G of Appendix 1 show the tonnes of household, industrial and commercial (non-inert) wastes that were categorised as arising in Leicestershire and were disposed of to landfill in 2011 and 2012, and the facility where the waste was disposed.
-These figures are only half of that estimated to have arisen and required disposing of.
+3.15 Once the fractions of waste to be recycled and recovered are calculated the remainder will need to be disposed of; in the case of Leicestershire this is almost solely by landfill.
+The table immediately below shows the estimated total C&I waste and LACW that will require disposing of by 2030/31.
+Tables G, H, I, and J of Appendix 1 show the tonnes of household, industrial and commercial (noninert) wastes that were categorised as arising in Leicestershire and were disposed of to landfill in 2011, 2012, 2013, and 2014 and the facility where the waste was disposed.
+These figures are less than that estimated to have arisen and required disposing of.
 However, much waste remains unclassified in the EA's Waste Data Interrogator and there's no justifiable reason to assume a lower level of residual waste creation.